pwyq/cg_project/README.md

 3. A numerical evaluation of the performance of your ray tracer.
 	Lazer

+# 1 Baseline measurement for with-acc
+- cube.obj
+- acc = on
+- thread = on
+- multi light
+- resolution: 100x100
+- triangle limit = 10
+		number of vertices    : 8
+		number of faces       : 36
+		number of materials   : 6
+		number of leaf boxes  : 2

+average time: 12947494

 4. An illustration of interesting test or corner cases.
 	Joaquin, Shivani, Jacob, Yanqing